aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

     5. The Amazon Personalize Monitor project provides a CloudWatch dashboard, custom metrics, utilization alarms, and cost optimization functions for Personalize campaigns: https://github.com/aws-samples/amazon-personalize-monitor
 12. How can I tell if a Personalize model is providing high quality recommendations?
     1. Personalize provides offline metrics for each solution version that measure the accuracy of predictions from the model against held out data from the interactions dataset.
 Use these metrics to provide a directional sense of the quality of a solution version against other versions.
     2. Online testing (i.e. A/B testing) is always going to be the best measure of the impact of a model on business metrics.
+If you do not have an A/B testing tool already in place, consider using Amazon CloudWatch Evidently.
     3. When you are comparing Personalize models against an existing recommendation system, all the historical data is initially biased towards the existing approach.
 Often the offline metrics do not reflect what a user MAY have done if they were exposed to something else (how could they, the data does not reflect it).
 So worth noting this effect, and the bandit based exploration Personalize can do to organically learn better from your users.
 Therefore running an online test for a few weeks **before** actually starting a test to measure results is recommended.
     4. See this blog post for details: https://aws.amazon.com/blogs/machine-learning/using-a-b-testing-to-measure-the-efficacy-of-recommendations-generated-by-amazon-personalize/
 13. How can I optimize for cost?